kylebarkmeier/ShoppingList/README.md

  once I get my webpack/TypeScript config working.
 Express for the API makes REST CRUD operations a snap with their routes & HTTP method handlers.
 This was my first time using MongoDB and I chose it purely for the sake of convenience, as it integrates very well with a Node backend, and allows the use of a Schema.
-Refreshed my docker knowledge to put the backend service sin containers for cleaner start/stop.
+Refreshed my docker knowledge to put the backend services in containers for cleaner start/stop.

 ## TODO/Potential Improvements